Three injured in blast at Indonesia 'bomb workshop'

 The blast comes days after police raided another house in Jakarta where bomb-making materials were discovered.

-In recent years Indonesia, the world's largest Muslim country, has battled violent Islamic extremist groups.'Like thunder'
+In recent years Indonesia, the world's largest Muslim country, has battled violent Islamic extremist groups.

 One of the injured had 50-70% burns, according to police spokesman, who said bomb-making devices including grenades were also found at the building.